 Prof. Slavia Barlieva (Bulgaria), 2012 –

 Prof. Slavia Barlieva is a Bulgarian medievalist.
 Her major research is focused on the Latin, Greek and Roman-German sources on the work of Cyril and Methodius.
 Her contributions lie in the field of the Cyrillo-Methodian traditions in Western European and Central European Latin manuscript tradition, where she discovers unknown Cyrillo-Methodian sources and copies of Latin Cyrillo-Methodian sources, as well in the work with some Greek sources.
 Since 1981 she has been research associate at the CMRC, BAS, since 1998 – Associate Professor, and since 2018 – Professor.
 She specialized in Latin and Greek paleography in St. Petersburg (1986), Bari (1988), Venice (1990) and the Oxford University (2000), and in source studies at Monumenta Germaniae Historica (1991).
 Scientific Secretary of CMRC (2000–2007), Deputy Director of CMRC (2007-2011), Scientific Secretary of the Bulgarian Academy of Sciences in the field of Cultural and Historical Heritage and National Identity (2008–2012).
-Since 2012 she is Director of the CMRC.
+From 2012 to 2019 she is Director of the CMRC.